willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

   - focus on how demands from business and efficiency vs competitors are likely to remain as accelerators
   - also use of new tools and platforms are able to accelerate previously difficult adoption

-beware of optimising for local maxima
+### Beware of optimising for local maxima
   - what are the bottlenecks on getting value to the customer
   - if you improve something that's not really the bottleneck it's not an improvement
   - doing faster something that can be avoided entirely is still waste
   - sometimes the wasteful things are really technically _interesting_
     - (e.g. creating your own FaaS platform with Firecracker)

+### Don't take the easy way out
+  - it's possible to keep on peddling the same stuff without learning new skills or practices
-abusing inertia and FUD to stay in comfort zone & lock in customer will backfire
+  - you can abuse the customer/your employer's inertia, and spread FUD to stay in your comfort zone
+  - this will implicitly box the customer in to things you can already do
+  - this will backfire
   - eventually they'll want to move on and they'll not think you have skills or aptitude
-  - Jevons 'paradox applies, if you solve their problems faster, end projects sooner, they'll have more budget to spend on more work with you and all the more reason to feel confident in doing so when they see results
+  - Jevons' paradox applies, if you solve their problems faster, end projects sooner, they'll have more budget to spend on more work with you and all the more reason to feel confident in doing so when they see results

-for your career as a developer what does this mean
+### For your career as a developer what does this mean
   - you're going to be learning another set of new frameworks every few years
   - custom development won't go away, but for non-unique domain problems will definitely diminish
   - the further away from customer problems the more likely your work to be automated or replaced